trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > There's probably more detail than you want, but that can sometimes be a lifesaver (but log file growing rapidly).
+  > There's probably more detail than you want, but that can sometimes be a lifesaver (but log file growing rapidly on a **very** high-traffic sites).

 ###### Example